QR Code Size Guide — What Size Should Your QR Code Be?

 The Universal Minimum: 2 × 2 cm (0.8 × 0.8 inches)

 As a general rule, never print a QR code smaller than 2 × 2 cm.
 Below this size, most phone cameras struggle to resolve the individual modules (the small squares that make up the pattern), especially in anything less than ideal lighting.
+ISO standard 18004:2015 specifies a minimum QR code module size of 0.264mm for reliable automated scanning — and most real-world deployment guidelines set the whole code minimum at 2cm to ensure that threshold is met in practice.

 That said, the "right" size depends on scanning distance.
 A QR code on a business card is scanned from 15 cm away.
 A QR code on a billboard is scanned from 10 meters away.
 The required dimensions scale accordingly.
+According to the QR code specification, the recommended minimum print size is 2cm × 2cm (0.8 inch) for standard smartphone cameras at typical reading distances.

 Quick Reference by Use Case